ChangHsingLee/docker-openocd/README.md

 # docker-openocd
-The example for setup PPPoE server which running in Docker container.
+The example for setup OpenOCD which running in Docker container.

 Initial Date: